Prayers of the Faithful Today

 Option 1

-2.That leaders of nations may govern with justice and integrity, remembering that they too are accountable to a higher power, let us pray to the Lord.Lord, hear our prayer.
+2.That leaders of nations may build cultures of restorative justice—acknowledging wrongdoing, making amends, and restoring broken relationships—rather than resorting to vengeance, let us pray to the Lord.Lord, hear our prayer.

-3.For those who feel their efforts are unappreciated or their sacrifices unnoticed, that they may find encouragement in God's unfailing love, let us pray to the Lord.Lord, hear our prayer.
+3.For those who are trapped in cycles of resentment and unforgiveness, that they may experience God's liberating mercy and find the grace to forgive those who have wounded them, let us pray to the Lord.Lord, hear our prayer.

-5.That our local community may be a place where all are encouraged to be faithful servants of the Lord, let us pray to the Lord.Lord, hear our prayer.
+5.That our parish may be a community of forgiving love, where the Sacrament of Reconciliation is frequented and where mercy flows freely from person to person, let us pray to the Lord.Lord, hear our prayer.

-That N. and all the faithful departed who labored in the Lord's vineyard may now receive their just reward, let us pray to the Lord.Lord, hear our prayer.
+That N. and all who have died may receive from God the full forgiveness they sought in life and enter His eternal mercy, let us pray to the Lord.Lord, hear our prayer.

 Option 2

-1.For Pope Leo XIV, that he may be a wise and faithful steward of the mysteries of God, let us pray to the Lord.Lord, hear our prayer.
+1.For Pope Leo XIV and all shepherds of the Church, that they may be tireless ministers of God's mercy, making Christ's forgiveness accessible to all who seek it, let us pray to the Lord.Lord, hear our prayer.

-That N. and all who have died may be found worthy to enter the joy of their Master's house, let us pray to the Lord.Lord, hear our prayer.
+That N. and all who have died may be forgiven of every debt by the merciful Father and welcomed into His eternal joy, let us pray to the Lord.Lord, hear our prayer.

 How to Use These Prayers